engie-group/shaystack/Contibute.md

 ```

 You can use `dmake shell` to start a shell inside the container and do what you want.

+WARNING: It's not possible to use Docker in Docker.
+So, some commands are ignored.

 ## Tests